Masjid Jamek LRT station: Integrated Masjid Jamek station

 The final steps in the integration process involved the relocation of the turnstiles for the Kelana Jaya Line from Level B1 to the Ground Level Transit Plaza.
 This essentially converted the entire Level B1 of the Kelana Jaya Line station into a paid area (previously, it was partially paid and unpaid).
-At the same time, part of the Ground Level Plaza became a paid area with the new entrance into the Kelana Jaya Line (as well as the entrance for Ampang- and then Sri Petaling-bound trains of the Ampang Line) being relocated to this level.
-The underpass, which previously allowed passengers to access Jalan Benteng without needing to cross Jalan Tun Perak from the Kelana Jaya concourse Level B1 was converted into a paid area for passengers transferring between the Kelana Jaya Line and the Ampang Line Station Platform 1 (Sentul Timur-bound).
+At the same time, part of the Ground Level Plaza became a paid area with the new entrance into the Kelana Jaya Line (as well as the entrance for Platform 2 of the Ampang and Sri Petaling Lines) being relocated to this level.
+The underpass, which previously allowed passengers to access Jalan Benteng without needing to cross Jalan Tun Perak from the Kelana Jaya concourse Level B1 was converted into a paid area for passengers transferring between the Kelana Jaya Line and Platform 1 of the Ampang and Sri Petaling Lines.
 As the underpass was now a restricted area, access to and from Jalan Benteng was sealed-off.
-The Kelana Jaya Line ticketing office on Level B1 was then closed and integrated with what was previously the Ampang Line ticketing office at the Ground Level Plaza.
+The Kelana Jaya Line ticketing office on Level B1 was then closed and integrated with what was previously the Ampang/Sri Petaling Line ticketing office at the Ground Level Plaza.

 On 28 November 2011, the integration process was completed.
 For the first time, passengers from the Kelana Jaya Line could transfer onto the Ampang and Sri Petaling Lines and vice versa without needing to buy new tickets.

 Bus services

-Masjid Jamek station was adjacent to two bus hubs: Old Market Square bus hub, in front of the headquarters of HSBC Bank Malaysia, and the Kota Raya bus hub.
+Masjid Jamek station is adjacent to two bus hubs: the Medan Pasar bus hub bus hub, in front of the headquarters of HSBC Bank Malaysia, and the Kota Raya bus hub.
 Trunk bus routes radiate (and converge) here from adjacent suburbs and towns e.g. Sungai Buloh, Ampang, Segambut/Mont Kiara, Kuala Selangor, Kajang, Putrajaya, Subang Jaya and Jalan Klang Lama.